 The previous year had been a bad one for The Doors.
-In the aftermath of the March 1969 concert in Miami, Jim Morrison was charged with indecent exposure and the rest of their tour was cancelled.
-The Doors took advantage of this enforced hiatus from touring by going back into the studio and returning to the basics of rock and the blues.
-“Morrison Hotel” was recorded quickly, starting in November of 1969, with the album released in February 1970.
+Recording sessions for “The Soft Parade” had been expensive and tedious, and the album had been skewered by critics.
+In the aftermath of the March 1969 concert in Miami, Jim Morrison had been charged with indecent exposure and the rest of their tour was cancelled.
+The Doors rallied, though, taking advantage of this enforced hiatus from touring by going back into the studio and returning to the basics of rock and the blues.
+“Morrison Hotel” was recorded quickly, starting in November of 1969, with the album being released in February 1970.

 The shows were recorded for “Absolutely Live” and it was felt that the more intimate setting and acoustics of the venue would be enhance the recording of live material.
 The Felt Forum shows wouldn’t be released in their entirety until “The Doors: Live in New York” in November 2009.

 The Felt Forum engagement took its toll on Morrison’s voice and by the fourth show he sounded hoarse.
 Nonetheless, it didn’t stop Morrison and the rest of the band from putting on great shows which included having John Sebastian sit in, and in a Doors rarity, also having Dallas Taylor sit in with John Densmore on drums.

 As Smith was stashing some food in her purse for herself and Robert Mapplethorpe, with whom she was living at the time, a disembodied voice intoned “try the hamburgers, they’re real good.”
 She looked up to see Morrison sitting by himself at the end of the table and all she was able to do was take a hamburger.

-The final strange encounter was at a party that Elektra Records’ president Jac Holzman threw for the band, both in celebration of The Doors having fulfilled their contract with Elektra and in part to woo them to sign a new contract.
+The final strange encounter was at a party that Elektra Records’ president Jac Holzman threw for the band, both in celebration of The Doors having fulfilled their contract with Elektra and to woo them to sign a new contract.
 As Morrison and Courson were leaving the lavish party, arms draped around each other, Courson said to Holzman, “Well, in case we’re on Atlantic next year, thanks for the swell party.”
 As Holzman’s jaw dropped, Morrison had a smirk on his face and Holzman knew he had been the target of one of Morrison’s jokes to elicit a reaction.